What is post-acute withdrawal syndrome (PAWS)?

 Try to have a routine sleep pattern.

-Eat throughout the day.
-Reduced junk or processed foods and eat more healthy foods, such as fruit, vegetables, and whole unprocessed foods.
+Reduce junk or processed foods.
+Eat healthy foods, such as fruit, vegetables, and whole unprocessed foods.

-Exercise can help reduce stress and increase your energy.
+Exercise to reduce stress and increase your energy.

 Treat yourself with patience and understanding.

 Take time to take care of your spiritual self and do things that bring you comfort.

 Give yourself time to heal.
 You won’t feel better right away.